jgsprenger/get_bingmap/README.md

 ## Bing Maps API
-You have to register for a free API key on bin maps
+You have to register for a free API key on bing maps
     https://learn.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key